joshspeagle/dynesty/docs/source/faq.rst

 it's possible you're experiencing severe Monte Carlo noise (see :ref:`Bounding Questions`).
-You could try to resolve this by either using more live points or switching to an alternate sampling method less sensitive to the size of the bounding distributions such as `'rwalk'` or `'slice'`.
+You could try to resolve this by either using more live points or switching to an alternate sampling method less sensitive to the size of the bounding distributions such as `'rwalk'` or `'rslice'`.

 If sampling progresses efficiently after the first bounding update (i.e. when `bound > 0`) for the majority of the run but becomes substantially less